-Rebecca started her professional career in 1987 having been recruited to join the Boston based vocal jazz group The Ritz, performing at the 1987 Montreal Jazz Festival as well as jazz clubs throughout the country.
-While with The Ritz, she records a CD entitled The Ritz for Denon Columbia Records.
+Rebecca started her professional career in 1987 joining the Boston based vocal jazz group The Ritz, performing at the 1987 Montreal Jazz Festival as well as jazz clubs throughout the country.
+While with The Ritz, she recorded a CD entitled The Ritz for Denon Columbia Records.

 In 2018 she created the Karen Carpenter Tribute Band , taking people on a nostalgic journey remembering the beloved voice of Karen Carpenter.
 The similarities in her sound astounds audiences.